kevgo/node-text-stream-search/README.md

 ## Development

-All feedback, no matter how big or small, is welcome.
+All contributions and feedback, no matter how big or small, is welcome.
 Please submit bugs, ideas, or improvements via
 [an issue](https://github.com/kevgo/node-text-stream-accumulator/issues/new) or
 pull request.